 “is it true that if you portray the beauty you love then people will fall in love with that beauty?
-And in doing so, want to protect the beauty in the world?”
+And in doing so, do you think they would want to protect the beauty in the world?”

 Only one person responded.
 The answer was “no”.

 I’m a sculptor/writer living and working in the Champlain Islands above Burlington, Vermont.
 My visual work is a kind of archaeology, an exploration of life forms that maybe could have made it.
 I work in plaster and paper, forming skins over metal armatures.
-At a certain point in the process, the pieces seem to turn their gaze on me as if to say, hey, thanks for the start-up, and off we go.
 They carry no message, except to be seen, to be acknowledged – here we are – and to ask the question, what are we supposed to be doing together?

 I’ve written one novel An Obese White Gentleman In No Apparent Distress and am in process of another.
-In these books, and in this blog, I mean to open portals into the artistic babble around us, with all its diversity, chaos and curiosity.
+In these books, and in this blog, I mean to open portals into the artistic babble around us, with its curiosity, diversity and chaos.

 Years have gone by since I wrote this.
 I now have 1500 Facebook friends but have no desire to ask this question again.